- CHILD CARE

 There are three easy ways to list or update your program’s information.

-One of the contracts awarded to CFF by DHSS is the Capacity Grant.
+Capacity Grant is one of the contracts awarded to CFF by DHSS.
 The Capacity Grant awards are intended to provide resources that will enhance the quality of care in programs, and build the supply of child care that are in limited supply.
 Read more about the details and the process to apply.

-The Delaware Association for the Education of Young Children (DEAEYC) is an affiliate of the National Association of the Education of Young Children (NAEYC), the leading membership association for those working with and on behalf of children from birth through age eight.
-Founded in 1969, DEAEYC serves and acts on behalf of the needs, rights, and well-being of all young children and their families in Delaware.
-DEAEYC has also led the state’s Advocacy work for Early Childhood Education (ECE).
+Delaware Association for the Education of Young Children (deaeyc) is an affiliate of the National Association of the Education of Young Children (NAEYC), the leading membership association for those working with and on behalf of children from birth through age eight.
+Founded in 1969, deaeyc serves and acts on behalf of the needs, rights, and well-being of all young children and their families in Delaware.
+Deaeyc has also led the state’s Advocacy work for Early Childhood Education (ECE).
+Deaeyc houses the following programs:

 WAGE$® helps to provide salary supplements to underpaid teachers, administrators and family child care providers.
 They must be working with children birth through five.
 The program must be a Delaware STAR 2 or higher.
 The participant receives a payment tied to their level of education and retention.
 The initiative is designed to increase workforce retention, education, and compensation.

-DAEYC has received a grant to connect families with community resources and social services.
+W.K.
+Kellogg Foundation has awarded deaeyc with a grant to connect families with community resources and social services.
 They want to help parents with limited income whose children are attending child care centers.
 The program will also help staff at the centers.
 The goals are to increase job satisfaction by allowing staff to focus more on teaching.
 They also hope to decrease staff and parent turnover at the centers by addressing families’ basic needs and stressors.

 Delaware Department of Education (DOE)

-Part of DOE is the Office of Early Learning (OEL) that specifically is involved with programs relating to the younger children (birth to 8 years old), their families and child care providers.
+Office of Early Learning (OEL) is a part of DOE that is involved with programs relating to the younger children (birth to 8 years old), their families and child care providers.
 Their website has a lot of information to read.

 Early Childhood Mental Health Consultants (ECMHC)